yeesian/ArchGDAL.jl/docs/src/considerations.md

 | unset | nothing | missing |

 This reflects that
-* a field that is notnull will never return `nothing`.
-  * use `isfieldnull(feature, i)` to determine if a field has been set.
+* a field that is notnull will never return `nothing`: use `isfieldnull(feature, i)` to determine if a field has been set.
-* a field that is set will never return `nothing`.
-  * use `isfieldset(feature, i)` to determine if a field has been set.
+* a field that is set will never return `nothing`: use `isfieldset(feature, i)` to determine if a field has been set.
-* a field that is set and not null will always have a concrete value.
-  * use `isfieldsetandnotnull(feature, i)` to test for it.
+* a field that is set and not null will always have a concrete value: use `isfieldsetandnotnull(feature, i)` to test for it.

-When writing the fields of a feature, ArchGDAL observes the following behavior:
+When writing the fields of a feature using `setfield!(feature, i, value)`, ArchGDAL observes the following behavior:

 | Field   | nullable | notnullable  |
 |---------|----------|--------------|